Management Messages

 Special Harvest Licence Updates

-● If successfully drawn, an SHL licence holder is eligible for 2 walleye tags for either Class A (>50 cm) or Class B (43-50 cm).
+● If successfully drawn, an SHL licensee is eligible for 2 walleye tags for either Class A (>50 cm) or Class B (43-50 cm).

-● Class C walleye licences and tags (2 walleye <43 cm) can be purchased on a first-come first-served basis.
+● Purchase up to 5 Class C walleye licences (2 walleye <43 cm per licence) on a first-come first-served basis.

 Ice Fishing

-Must identify all ice fishing shelters that are on the ice for more than 24 hours.
+Anglers must identify all ice fishing shelters left unattended on the ice for more than 24 hours.
 Label the outside of the shelter with your WiN number OR name and phone number using 2.5 cm or taller letters.

-Must remove all ice fishing shelters before March 15 in PP1 and before March 31 everywhere else.
+Owners of ice fishing shelters must remove their ice fishing shelters before March 15 in PP1 and before March 31 everywhere else, or when directed to do so by an officer.

 Angling through ice is not permitted into beaver ponds or flowing waters in ES1 to ES4 management zones except the portion of the Lobstick River lying in 53, 54-9, 10-W5.